-Seahawks taking advantage of Coby Bryant’s versatility to keep him on field
+Seahawks taking advantage of Coby Bryant’s versatility to keep him on the field

 Bryant said that was fine with him.

 “It’s not my first time playing safety,’’ he said.
-“I played safety my freshman year in college and obviously they have the respect for me to allow me to play safety.
+“I played safety my freshman year in college and, obviously, they have the respect for me to allow me to play safety.
 I’m getting comfortable, for sure.”

 On paper there isn’t a lot of opportunity there, with the Seahawks signing Julian Love in the offseason to fill in as a starter at safety alongside Quandre Diggs for as long as Jamal Adams is out, and with plans to use all three when Adams is healthy.

-If Bryant is distressed by any of this he doesn’t let on.
+If Bryant is distressed by any of this, he doesn’t let on.

 “Extremely comfortable,’’ Bryant said of playing safety.